CCrriimm/AI-Aimbot/README.md

 Lunar uses screen capture + YOLO object detection to locate enemies in real-time.

 > It doesn’t touch memory or inject code — think of it as a robot that watches your screen and gives you precise X,Y coordinates of targets.

-🎯 Preconfigured for **Fortnite** — some sensitivity tuning may be needed for other games.

 ---